madhav-madhusoodanan/blockchain/classes/reader_guide.md

 The lifetime is defined as the period from its send process to its receive process.

 The signature ensures that things are cryptographically secured.
-Ring signatures are made only for send blocks.
+Ring signatures and receiver data are made only for send blocks.

 The blockchain is what keeps track of the user's activity.
 The blocks are arranged chronologically, with newest blocks first.